 Basic earnings per share has been computed by dividing earnings available to common stockholders by the weighted average number of common shares outstanding during the respective period.
-Diluted earnings per share has been computed by dividing earnings available to common stockholders by the weighted average shares outstanding during the respective period, after adjusting for the potential dilution of the assumed conversion of the Company's convertible debentures, shares issuable in connection with acquisition obligations, options to purchase the Company's Common Stock and restricted stock.
-For the year ended December 31, 2010, the Company incurred a net loss; therefore, diluted loss per share is the same as basic loss per share.
+Diluted earnings per share has been computed by dividing earnings available to common stockholders by the weighted average shares outstanding during the respective period, after adjusting for the potential dilution of options to purchase the Company's Common Stock, assumed vesting of restricted stock and the assumed conversion of the Company's convertible debentures.

-The following table provides the computation of diluted weighted average number of common shares outstanding for the years ended December 31, 2012 and December 31, 2011:
+The following table provides the computation of diluted weighted average number of common shares outstanding:

-Year Ended D December 31, 2012 2011 Computation of diluted weighted average shares outstanding: Basic weighted average shares outstanding 50,529,476 50,944,349 Incremental shares from assumed conversion of stock options and restricted stock 883,034 785,164 Diluted weighted average shares outstanding 51,412,510 51,729,513
+Year Ended December 31, 2013 2012 2011 Computation of diluted weighted average shares outstanding: Basic weighted average shares outstanding 49,964,819 50,529,476 50,944,349 Incremental shares from assumed exercise of stock options and vesting of restricted stock 1,953,484 883,034 785,164 Incremental shares from assumed conversion of convertible debentures 64,317 Diluted weighted average shares outstanding 51,982,620 51,412,510 51,729,513

-The table includes all stock options and restricted stock that are dilutive to Euronet's weighted average common shares outstanding during the period.
-The calculation of diluted earnings per share excludes stock options or shares of restricted stock that are anti-dilutive to the Company's weighted average common shares outstanding for the years ended December 31, 2012, 2011 and 2010 of approximately 3,679,000, 1,956,000 and 4,973,000, respectively.
+The table includes all stock options and restricted stock that are dilutive to the Company's weighted average common shares outstanding during the period.
+The calculation of diluted earnings per share excludes stock options or shares of restricted stock that are anti-dilutive to the Company's weighted average common shares outstanding for the years ended December 31, 2013, 2012 and 2011 of approximately 438,000, 3,679,000 and 1,956,000, respectively.

-The Company has convertible debentures that, if converted, would have a potentially dilutive effect on the Company's Common Stock.
+The Company had convertible debentures that, if converted, would have had a potentially dilutive effect on its Common Stock.
+In September 2013, the Company repurchased at par the remaining \$3.6 million of principal amount of the convertible debentures outstanding.
 As required by ASC Topic 260, Earnings per Share, if dilutive, the impact of the contingently issuable shares must be included in the calculation of diluted earnings per share under the "if-converted" method, regardless of whether the conditions upon which the debentures would be convertible into shares of the Company's Common Stock have been met.
-As of December 31, 2012, the Company's debentures outstanding are convertible into 88,587 shares of Common Stock only upon the occurrence of certain conditions.
-Under the if-converted method, the assumed conversion of the debentures was anti-dilutive for the years ended December 31, 2012, 2011 and 2010.
+Under the if-converted method, the dilutive effect of the assumed conversion of the debentures was 64,317 shares for the year ended December 31, 2013.
+The assumed conversion of the debentures was anti-dilutive for the years ended December 31, 2012 and 2011.